Skip to content

 git apply Tensile-fix-fallback-arch-build-hip-6.1.2.patch

-5. If nothing appears after applying, it's patched successfully.
-Otherwise, you may need to manually add the patch content to TensileCreateLibrary.py.
+If nothing appears after applying, the patch succeeded.
+Otherwise, you may need to manually add the patch content to `TensileCreateLibrary.py`.

 Note: edit the line 41 in file rdeps.py for rocBLAS ,The old repo has an outdated vckpg, which will lead to fail build.update the vcpkg ,by replace with the following line